alcor-lab/MotionPrimitives/README.md

 G1 stands for the group Head, G2 for the group Torso, G3 for the group Right Arm, G4 for Left Arm, G5 for Right Leg and G6 for Left Leg.

 ### Usage example:
-Clone or unzip the folder MotionPrimitives into your Matlab workspace.
+Clone with Git Large Files or unzip the folder MotionPrimitives into your Matlab workspace.
 Define a skeleton group using an integer N, between 1 and 6, and run into your Matlab command window:
 PlotPrimitives(N)